pr0chz/pr0chz.github.io/_posts/2018-04-08-introduction-to-scala-futures.markdown

 val f2 = f.map(_ * 2)
 {% endhighlight %}

-Both callbacks will be executed concurrently with each other once `f` is completed.
+Both callbacks will be executed concurrently once `f` is completed (in no particular order).

 ### Error handling